-IoT market in India is expected to be valued at $9 billion with an installed base of 1.9 billion units by 2020.
-The increasing interest of industries in the implementation of IoT into their business to elevate operational efficiency is driving the growth of IoT in India.
-However, despite the increasing demand Indian enterprises are still running low in their ability to implement, operate, and finance IoT implementation due to several reasons.
-Other than the implementation, there are multiple security issues in IoT devices and networks that can lead to data breach or disruptive flow of data from origin to the platform.
-The security challenges that IoT systems pose, demands users to select a reliable and compatible architecture according to the business requirements to ensure secure flow of data and communication.
+Despite the increasing demand for IoT applications across industries, Indian enterprises are still running low to implement, operate, and finance IoT implementation for several reasons.
+Other than the implementation, there are multiple security issues in IoT devices and networks that can lead to data breaches or disruptive data flow from origin to the platform.
+The IoT security challenges demand users to select a reliable and compatible architecture according to the business requirements to ensure a secure flow of data and communication.

 IoT security and implementation challenges in India

-Business sites situated at remote locations have to face network and connectivity challenges during IoT implementation and operation as the internet is still not available everywhere with the same speed.
-The functioning of IoT devices and solutions are dependent on the bandwidth.
+Business sites situated at remote locations face network and connectivity challenges during IoT implementation and operation as the internet is still not available everywhere with the same speed.
+The functioning of IoT devices and solutions is dependent on sufficient internet bandwidth.
 Due to the lack of reliable internet connectivity in remote areas, it becomes challenging for enterprises to access data and videos captured from the devices at different locations in real-time.
-Bad connectivity often leads to system failure that results in extended downtime of devices that poses various security threats.
+Bad connectivity often leads to a system failure that results in extended downtime of machines that poses various security threats.

 Integration of products and platforms

-Indian consumers are very selective in investing in hardware or upgrading the device with the latest.
+Indian consumers are very selective in investing in hardware or upgrading their devices with the latest tech.
 Integrating IoT applications with the right platform is required for a successful implementation.
-Lack of proper integration leads to various abnormalities in IoT functions and it fails to deliver efficient values to the consumers.
+Lack of proper integration leads to various abnormalities in IoT functions, and it fails to deliver efficient values to the consumers.

-Enterprises often lack the ability to identify their business requirements to attain IoT.
-If the IoT-related choices and plans are made without considering or analyzing the needs can result in a failure.
-Business heads need to identify the use cases and areas in their business that they require IoT solutions for, to integrate the action plans with the right IoT architecture.
+Business heads need to identify the use cases and areas in their business that require IoT solutions to integrate their action plans with the right IoT architecture.

-There are several factors such as sensors, analytics, network, and cloud that together make IoT implementation deliver optimum results.
+Several factors such as sensors, analytics, network, and cloud make IoT implementation deliver optimum results.
 The deployment of IoT without identifying the overall impact leads to a failed system delivery.
-Due to the lack of skills and vendor support, enterprises are often not able to procure the right IoT architecture as per their business infrastructure.
+Due to the lack of skills and vendor support, enterprises are often unable to procure a good IoT architecture as per their business infrastructure.